unknown321/wampy/SOUND_SETTINGS.md

 This table is **NOT** related to tone control settings in Walkman application.
 You are interested in `SAMP_GENERAL_HP` table (maybe `NAMP_GENERAL_HP`?), others are for NW500/700 headphones.
 X-axis: 320 values.
 Value range: 0-256.

+### User-provided tables

+You can put tables modified by someone else to `internal storage/wampy/sound_settings/<table type>/` directory.
+File list is automatically refreshed after toggling Wampy interface; you can manually refresh it by tapping on "♪♫" button.

 ### Status